 There isn’t a daily recommended amount of quercetin, so dosage recommendations can vary depending on your health condition.
-Estimates show that most people typically get between five and 40 milligrams of quercetin a day from eating common plant foods, however if you stick with a nutrient-dense diet overall, you’re likely to take in much more — as much as 500 milligrams daily according to some reports!
+Estimates show that most people typically get between five and 40 milligrams of it a day from eating common plant foods; however, if you stick with a nutrient-dense diet overall, you’re likely to take in much more — as much as 500 milligrams daily according to some reports!
 (5)

 Optimal doses of quercetin have not been established for any specific conditions by the FDA or any other governing health authority at this time, so it’s up to you and your doctor to decide what amount works best for you.
 For people who turn to quercetin supplements, common oral dosages are 500 milligrams taken twice daily, but it’s also definitely possible to experience benefits when taking lower dosages.

 Quercetin supplements are available in all types of pills or capsules and are commonly used in formulas along with bromelain, another anti-inflammatory enzyme found in pineapples that is also useful for fighting allergies.
 When buying capsules or supplements, make sure to purchase from a reputable brand and read ingredients carefully, since the amount of active ingredient can vary widely depending on the manufacturer (which is one reason it’s hard to recommend a specific dose).